Ombuds FAQs

 The Ombuds schedules visitor meetings in one-hour slots but can plan ahead for longer sessions whenever needed.

-I am aware that the Ombuds meets periodically with members of the administration; will she share information about me if I visit her?
+I am aware that the Ombuds issues an annual report; will she share information about me if I visit her?

 Absolutely not.
-The Ombuds reports to the Office of the President, via the provost, in one way only – with anonymized and aggregated data.
-The reports never mention names, departments, or other identifying characteristics.
-The goal of the reporting is to harmonize perspectives across stakeholders.
+The Ombuds will report annually to the Office of the President, via the provost, in one way only – with anonymized and aggregated data.
+The annual report does not mention names, departments, or other identifying characteristics.
+The goal of the reporting is to bring attention to trends or patterns of behavior across campus that may be impacting productivity or morale.

 What happens to records about my visit?